herochief/herochief.github.io/index.md

 # herochief.github.io

+# Introduction
 Hello, welcome to my Git Page.

+My name is Ken.
+Nice to meet you.

-Currently there is nothing here but more will be added over time.
+Currently there is nothing here but more will be added over time. \
 Also this was to help me play with the page making function of github.

 ----------------------------------------------------------------------